 My Recommendations At this time there is no effective treatment for liver cancer.
-Currently, the only approved therapeutic option for advanced liver cancer is a drug called Sorafenib (Nature Communications, 2016; 7: 13781).
+One approved therapeutic option for advanced liver cancer is a drug called Sorafenib (Nature Communications, 2016; 7: 13781).
 You can help to prevent liver cancer with lifestyle habits that reduce inflammation: eat mostly anti-inflammatory foods, get plenty of exercise and avoid smoking, obesity, alcohol, recreational drugs and sources of chronic infections.